worktheclock/replit.github.io/classrooms/assignment-submission.md

-[Repl.it Classroom](/site/classroom)'s assignment and submission workflow is designed to make running your classroom as easy and effective as possible with a gentle learning curve (things should be intuitive).
+[Repl.it Classroom](/site/classroom)'s assignment and submission workflow is designed to make running your classroom as easy and effective as possible with a gentle learning curve.

 Similarly, the student workflow resembles real-world teacher/student interaction so that students can be productive from day 0.

 ![student overview](https://i.imgur.com/5N4gMNj.jpg)